 Reversing a Conviction Through Writs

-If all of your opportunities for an appeal have been exhausted -- or were never available to begin with -- but you still believe your trial was clouded by some kind of an injustice or mistake, you may look into filing a writ.
-A writ is an order from a higher court directing a lower court to take some kind of action, typically filed in extraordinary situations where an appeal isn't an option.
-So, while the trial court may not have erred, per se, a writ may be filed if the verdict was materially based on some other injustice or error beyond its immediate control.
+If you have exhausted all your remedies through appeals but still believe the case was unjust or the court made a mistake, you may look into filing a writ.
+A writ is an order from a higher court directing a lower court to take some kind of action.
+A defendant typically files a writ in extraordinary situations where an appeal is not an option.
+While the trial court may not have erred, you may file a writ if some other injustice or error affected the verdict.

-For example, a defendant whose attorney failed to consider a defense that may have changed the outcome of the case may petition the higher (often federal) court to issue a writ.
-There also may be new evidence or advances in technology (such as DNA profiling) that change the facts in the case.
+For example, a defendant whose attorney failed to consider a defense that may have changed the case's outcome may petition the higher court to issue a writ.
+Some writs allow defendants to introduce new evidence discovered post-conviction.
+Alternatively, they may introduce evidence, such as DNA profiling, if it tends to change the facts of their case.

 Learn More About Reversing a Conviction by Speaking to a Lawyer

 A convicted criminal has options regarding post-conviction relief.
 However, appellate procedure and filing writs are complex.
 Consider contacting a criminal defense attorney to discuss your case and determine if reversing your conviction is possible.
 An experienced defense lawyer or appeals lawyer can provide legal advice regarding the following:

 - Whether to request oral argument for your appeal